Professional Association of Diving Instructors: History

 In 1966, PADI was founded by John Cronin and Ralph Erickson.
 Cronin was originally a NAUI instructor who decided to form his own organization with Erickson, and to break diver training down into several modular courses instead of the single universal course then prevalent.
 Erickson developed continuing education scuba courses during this time and wrote the initial issue of the first trade magazine for scuba instructors, The Undersea Journal.
 Cronin got the idea for PADI's Positive Identification Card at a trade show.
 PADI established the Master Scuba Diver certification, the industry's first certification awarded for accumulation of specified certification and experience, and not based on a specific training program, in 1973, later launching the modular scuba program.
 By 1979, PADI was producing 100,000 certifications a year after previously hitting 25,000 a year.
 PADI was the first organization to use confined water or pool dives for training new divers and introduced the PADI Rescue Diver course and manual for rescue training during the 1980s.

+The organisation published the Encyclopedia of Recreational Diving in 1988.

 In 1989, PADI founded Project AWARE to help conserve underwater environments.
 In 1992, Project AWARE Foundation became a registered nonprofit organization with an environmental mission and purpose.
 PADI continues to partner with PADI AWARE, supporting the organization with in-kind services, donations through its processes and connection to the PADI network of divers, dive professionals and dive centers.
 PADI AWARE information has been integrated in most courses and divers are offered the chance to exchange their normal certification card for an AWARE-certification card by making a donation to the program when sending in their application for a new certification.

 In 2006, PADI was severely criticized by a Coroner's court in the United Kingdom for providing what experts regarded as short and insufficient training.
 Although PADI training standards differ from those formerly prevalent in the United Kingdom under the BSAC system, PADI training standards are consistent with World Recreational Scuba Training Council standards.

 On 9 August 2012, Lincolnshire Management and Providence Equity Partners jointly acquired PADI from Seidler Equity Partners.
 In 2015, Providence Equity Partners acquired majority stake of PADI from Lincolnshire Management.

-In 2017, Providence Equity Partners LLC sold PADI to Canadian investment firm Altas Partners and French private equity firm Florac for 700 million USD, through an entity called Mandarin fish Holding.

-In 2018, PADI launched PADI Travel, an online dive travel resource and booking platform for dive resort and live-aboard packages.
+In 2017, Providence Equity Partners LLC sold PADI to Canadian investment firm Altas Partners and French private equity firm Florac for US$700 million, through an entity called Mandarin fish Holding.
+The next year, PADI launched PADI Travel, an online dive travel resource and booking platform for dive resort and live-aboard packages.